Ossetian language: Evidence for Medieval Ossetian

 The portions in bold face above are Ossetian.
 Going beyond a direct transliteration of the Greek text, scholars have attempted a phonological reconstruction using the Greek as clues, thus, while τ (tau) would usually be given the value "t", it instead is "d", which is thought to be the way the early Ossetes would have pronounced it.
 The scholarly transliteration of the Alanic phrases is: "dӕ ban xʷӕrz, mӕ sfili, (ӕ)xsinjӕ kurθi kӕndӕ" and "du farnitz, kintzӕ mӕ sfili, kajci fӕ wa sawgin?"; equivalents in modern Ossetian would be "Dӕ bon xwarz, me'fšini 'xšinӕ, kurdigӕj dӕ?" and "(De') f(s)arm neč(ij), kinźi ӕfšini xӕcc(ӕ) (ku) fӕwwa sawgin".
 The passage translates as:

 The Alans I greet in their language:

 "Good day to you my lord's lady, where are you from?"

 "Good day to you my lord's lady, where are you from?" and other things:

 When an Alan woman takes a priest as a lover, you might hear this:

 "Aren't you ashamed, my lordly lady, that you are having sex with a priest?"
-(Note: The original Ossetian expression is profane and thus has been paraphrased.)
+(Note: The original Ossetian expression is vulgar and thus has been paraphrased.)

 "Aren't you ashamed, my lady, to have a love affair with the priest?"

 Marginalia of Greek religious books, with some parts (such as headlines) of the book translated into Old Ossetic, have recently been found.

 It is theorized that during the Proto-Ossetic phase, Ossetian underwent a process of phonological change conditioned by a Rhythmusgesetz or "Rhythm-law" whereby nouns were divided into two classes, those heavily or lightly stressed.
 "Heavy-stem" nouns possessed a "heavy" long vowel or diphthong, and were stressed on the first-occurring syllable of this type; "light-stem" nouns were stressed on their final syllable.
 This is precisely the situation observed in the earliest (though admittedly scanty) records of Ossetian presented above.
 This situation also obtains in Modern Ossetian, although the emphasis in Digor is also affected by the "openness" of the vowel.
 The trend is also found in a glossary of the Jassic dialect dating from 1422.